kr-colab/popvae/README.md

 A manuscript describing popVAE's methods and testing it on several empirical datasets can be found at: ?coming soon?

 # Install
 Popvae requires python 3.7 and tensorflow 1.15.
-We recommend you run in an new environment.
+We recommend you run in a new environment.

 Clone this repo and install with:
 ```
-conda create --name popvae
+conda create --name popvae python=3.7.7
 git clone https://github.com/cjbattey/popvae.git
 cd popvae
 python setup.py install